 WHAT KIND OF TRAFFIC IMPACTS WILL THERE BE?

-Off peak lane restrictions are possible and more major impacts are likely once the new bridge is ready to be tied into the existing roadway.
+Off peak lane restrictions are possible with flaggers on hand to direct traffic.
+More major impacts are likely once the new bridge is ready to be tied into the existing roadway.

 WHAT WILL HAPPEN TO THE CURRENT BRIDGE?

 The current bridge will be demolished after the new bridge opens to traffic.